kru/kru/README.md

 ### Hi there 👋

-Kris Pamungkas here, nice to see you stopping here accidentally or not.
+Kris here, nice to see you stopping by here accidentally or not.

 <!-- **kru/kru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->